Mission and values

-We promote grassroots advocacy amongst junior researchers according to our mission, to enable us to speak as a voice of junior researchers.
-We also seek to empower junior researchers by collecting data about academia and scientific training, and make the data available to help them make rational decisions when figuring out how best to use their passion for science to benefit society.
+We promote grassroots advocacy among junior researchers according to our mission, to enable us to speak as a voice of junior researchers.
+We also seek to empower junior researchers by collecting data about academia and scientific training and making the data available to help them make rational decisions when figuring out how best to use their passion for science to benefit society.

 - Assisting in the organization of 8 trainee-organized symposia in 2 countries in 2 years

 - Publication of a number of reports, papers and articles on the scientific enterprise